cairnswm/gapi/README.md

 # Installation

-Copy the api.php to your server directory.
-Open the file and set the Database Connection values (server, username, password, schema).
+Copy the api.php and apicore.php to your server directory.
+Open the api.php file and set the Database Connection values (server, username, password, schema).

 # Usage

-Modify the Config structure with the details of your tables
+Modify the Config structure (api.php) with the details of your tables

 ```PHP
 $config = Array(